AdobeDocs/federated-audience-composition.en/help/compositions/activities/deduplication.md

 1. If the activity has several inbound transitions, select the transition to use to perform deduplication from the **[!UICONTROL Primary set]** drop-down list

-1. In the **[!UICONTROL Fields to identify duplicates]** section, click the **[!UICONTROL Add attribute]** button to specify the fields for which the identical values allow the duplicates to be identified, such as: email address, first name, last name, etc. The order of the fields allows you to specify those to process first.
+1. In the **[!UICONTROL Fields to identify duplicates]** section, select the **[!UICONTROL Add attribute]** button to specify the fields for which the identical values allow the duplicates to be identified, such as: email address, first name, last name, etc. The order of the fields allows you to specify those to process first.

     ![](../assets/deduplication.png)